DEQrmichie/heatsource-9/README.md

 3. The other input files can be named whatever you want (file names are specified in the control file).
 4. Do not change the parameter names in the control file.
-Only change the VALUE column (column 3).
+Only change the VALUE column (column 4).
 5. The column header names can be changed but the data needs to be in the correct column number (see below).
-6. Use the specified unit and unit format identified in the control files and input files.
+6. Use the specified unit and data format identified in the control files and input files.
 Example mm/dd/yyyy hh:mm is 07/01/2001 16:00
-7. A parameter value that is not applicable may be left blank.
+7. A parameter value that is not applicable may be left blank although all values with float data type will be assigned as zero.
 8. Tributary and climate data can have multiple files (or just one file).
  In the control file, separate file names and site stream km with commas wrapped in quotes.